crodier/software-blog/_posts/2023-09-22-message-formats.md

 This would be totally incorrect as a belief.

-How could this be, when it is zero-copy vs. one copy?
+How could this be, when it is zero-copy vs. one copy for Protobuf?

 #### Null treatment in CapNProto and other zero-copy